 - More than 100 million disabled persons are children

 - Children with disabilities are almost four times more likely to experience violence than non-disabled children

 - 80% of all people with disabilities live in a developing country

 - 50% of disabled persons cannot afford health care

-- 153 countries signed the Convention on the Rights of Persons with Disabilities
+- 177 countries have ratified the Convention on the Rights of Persons with Disabilities